Partnering with Voi Scooters for their first transport collaboration in the UK.

 Before working with Zipabout, Voi had several transport partnerships across other European markets - but this is their first transport collaboration in the UK.
 Through our First & Last mile feature, the addition of a Voi scooter option ensures that all train passengers are aware they can use a carbon-neutral scooter to complement their journeys.
 Ultimately, this will reduce the number of short car journeys, improving our cities air quality, starting to shape cities for a greener future.

-Voi was founded by Fredrik Hjelm, Douglas Stark, Adam Jafer and Filip Lindvall.
-With a shared vision to improve the way people move around congested urban centres set out to offer a clean, efficient, cost-effective and zero-emission first-and-last-mile alternative to short car journeys.
+With a shared vision to improve the way people move around congested urban centres, we worked with Voi to offer a clean, efficient, cost-effective and zero-emission alternative to short car journeys.

 Micro-mobility has proven to be a lifeline during the pandemic.
-Many people, particularly key workers, use our Voi scooters to move around in the open-air while still socially distancing around their cities.
-During the lockdown, under our Voi 4 Heroes program, we have been providing free rides to NHS staff and Emergency Service workers, with many people across the nine cities where w're present taking advantage of the program.
+Many people, particularly key workers, used Voi scooters to move around in the open-air, while still socially distancing around their cities.

 The pandemic confirmed that e-scooters are an essential part of a safe and sustainable transport system, particularly for journeys of 1-3 miles.
 As we head towards the green recovery of our cities and towns, e-scooters will continue to play a strategic role in creating better cities for all, free of pollution and congestion.